 You can’t control who your ex spends time with.
 You can’t control their behavior toward you, but you can control your response to their behavior.
 You can’t control what your ex says about you, but you can control your response to what they say.
 You can’t control those who take sides in your divorce.

-You can only control your own actions and behaviors, and it is those things that will determine the course your life will take in the future.
+You can only control your own actions and behaviors, and those are the things that will determine the course your life will take in the future.
 What you are tasked with is moving your life forward, regardless of your circumstances.